Philip Sesemann

 Philip William Sesemann (born 3 October 1992) is a British long-distance runner.
 Sesemann was the first British finisher at the 2021 London Marathon in his marathon debut, clocking 2:12:58 to finish in 7th place.

 Early life and education

 Sesemann is originally from Bromley, Greater London, where he was a member of Blackheath and Bromley.
-He studied Medicine at the University of Leeds, graduating in 2017.
-He has since been a junior doctor at St James's University Hospital.
+He studied medicine at the University of Leeds, graduating in 2017, before working as a junior doctor at St James's University Hospital.

 Athletics career

 Track career

 From 2010 to 2020, Sesemann mostly competed in track events ranging from 800m to 5000m.
 Sesemann was famous throughout the athletics community for starting a track season in strong form and frequently falling apart and fading out by August, resulting in lackluster performances.
 Notable occasions were both at the Woodside stadium in Watford, where in 2017 he finished last over 1500m in a time of 3.57.27 and second last over the same distance in 2018 with a time of 3.51.17 In 2021, Sesemann represented Great Britain at the European Athletics Indoor Championships in Toruń, Poland, placing 5th in his heat of the 3000m, but not qualifying for the final.